 To read more about how to write a mini creative brief, click on the button below

 With social media, digital advertising and search media, marketing is moving faster than ever.
-You still need a creative brief; however, you might need to try our mini creative brief.
+Try our mini creative brief.

 Dissecting the good and bad of the creative brief